International Programmes 2025/2026

 Semester contribution

-Fees are around 350 EUR per semester.
-The fees include a prepaid semester ticket that entitles students to use regional trains (in Lower Saxony and Bremen) and city buses in Göttingen free of charge.
-Students of the University of Göttingen receive discounts for cultural events.
-Meals and drinks are also available at reduced prices at all university canteens.
+The fees are around 400 EUR per semester.
+This usually includes a prepaid semester ticket, which entitles students to use regional trains in Germany free of charge, as well as buses.
+University of Göttingen students also receive discounts or free entry to many cultural events in the city.
+Meals are available at reduced prices at university canteens.

 Costs of living